 I am a lecturer in Computer and Information Science at Northumbria University.
-I have a PhD in Computer Science from the University and Manchester and have held fellowship/associate positions at the University of Edinburgh, the University of Glasgow, University of St Andrews and Lancaster University.
+I have a PhD in Computer Science from the University of Manchester and have held fellowship/associate positions at the University of Edinburgh, the University of Glasgow, University of St Andrews and Lancaster University.

 Below are details of some of my recent projects.

 In this project (NIHR, £629,765) we will be conducting a feasibility study and randomised pilot trial of a group-based intervention to reduce gambling involvement among male football fans